sebnitu/BaseWeb/docs/docs/elements/lists.md

   </ol>
 </div>

-## Description Lists
+## &lt;dl&gt;

-The `<dl>` element represents an association list consisting of zero or more name-value groups (a description list).
+The description list element represents an association list consisting of zero or more name-value groups (a description list).

 ```html
 <dl>